- Are NER Rides safe?

 Should I use a GPS?

 - A white headlamp, firmly attached to the bike, visible from at least 500 feet to the front.
-High power LED lights are acceptable;
+Generator powered lighting is acceptable provided lights remained illuminated for a short time after stopping.

 - A rear steady (non-flashing) taillamp, firmly attached to the bike, visible from at least 600 feet to the rear;